 Seriously, just one quick tip.
-I tried to keep it all in the title, but in a nutshell it's this: ask a good question (of someone who can answer it).
+I tried to keep it all in the title, but in a nutshell it’s this: ask a good question of someone who can answer it — even if it’s a competitor.

 This is one of those posts that nobody may see, but I’m hoping someone does and you find it helpful.